gradle/gradle/design-docs/configuration-model-open-questions.md

         myLib.languages lang.java, lang.scala
     }

-For these options, a rule would be able to receive and mutate the 'definition' view to determine the types of an object.
-These types would be mixed together and made available for mutation by other rules.
+For these options, rules would be able to receive and mutate some 'definition' view to determine the types of an object.
+These types would be mixed together and the properties made available for mutation by other rules.
+The properties of the definition view essentially form the constructor parameters of the object.

 ### Option 4 - Combined

-Both static types and property values can be used to determine facts about the component:
+Both static types and property values can be used to determine facts about the component.

 ## Add more stuff here